rajarsheya/ConvoSphere-3D-GPT-Chat-with-Avatars/README.md

 - Download and import **Mixamo Avatars** from [Mixamo](https://www.mixamo.com/)
 - *(Optional)* Import your preferred **TTS Plugin** (e.g., RT-Voice, Azure, Google TTS) (Couldn't implement due to time constraint)
+- In GPTChat.cs script, add the OpenAI API Key which you have.

 #### 5. Set Up Scene Files